Article Overview: Living in Charleston

-Founded in 1670, Charleston is one of the oldest cities in the country and it has the charm to prove it.
+Founded in 1670, you may already know that Charleston is one of the oldest cities in the country – it has the charm to prove it.
 Winding cobblestone streets, pastel-hued homes, peaceful promenades, striking sunsets and wind-swept palm trees — there’s so much to love!

-But I don’t want to get ahead of myself so let’s cover everything you need to know about moving to Charleston, based on firsthand experience.
-Don’t hesitate to reach out with questions, I’m here to help!
+But I don’t want to get ahead of myself.
+Living in Charleston isn’t for everyone.
+So, let’s cover everything you need to know about moving to Charleston based on my firsthand experience.
+Don’t hesitate to reach out with questions – I’m here to help!

 Pros & Cons of Living in Charleston